- Lauren Gault

 - Adam Putnam

-We were attracted to Adams work because it presented the sensation of density, that could be disappeared or altered by reaching your hand out and breaking the light beam from the projector.
-We have talked about fog and dust, of things that look solid but aren’t, of cause and effect, of understanding and not understanding, of staring at something for so long that it becomes something else.
+We were attracted to Adams work because it presented the sensation of a solid, that could be disappeared or altered by reaching your hand out to alter it.
+We have talked about fog and dust; of things that look solid but aren’t; of cause and effect; of understanding and not understanding; of staring at something for so long that it becomes something else.

 - Matthew Ronay

 When we first talked, we discussed the idea of being lost in an artwork.
-The physical experience of being so caught up by the work that the intellectual does not matter.
+The physical experience of being so caught up by the work that you become immersed in it.
 In another meeting we talked about not seeing the work, but feeling it, of the sensation of it.
 We talked about removing colour and what that would mean, of being immersed in monochrome.
-Our conversations will continue, with the help of care workers who are providing some interesting perspectives.
+Our conversations will continue.

 - Kevin Hutchison McPhee & Fran Nobilucci